docker-library/mysql/README.md

 This variable specifies a password that will be set for the MySQL root superuser account.
 In the above example, it was set `to my-secret-pw`. **NOTE:** Setting the MySQL root user password on the command line is insecure.
 See the section *Secure Container Startup* below for an alternative.

+As an alternative to specifying the password explicitly, if the variable is set to a file path, the contents of the file will be used as the root password.

 ## `MYSQL_RANDOM_ROOT_PASSWORD`

 When this variable is set to `yes`, a random password for the server's root user will be generated.
 The password will be printed to stdout in the container, and it can be obtained by using the command `docker logs my-container-name`.